ultimate271/notes/sanderson/mistbornTFE06.02.md

 pewter.
 The Inquisitor pinned her arms to her sides, however, and her backward kicking did very little good.
 He’s so strong! she thought with frustration.

+#### Vin burns the Atium.
+Nothing happens, and two more men appear until her atium goes out, and they vanish again
 And then, she remembered it.
 The Eleventh Metal, its power sitting within her, forming an unfamiliar reserve.
 She looked up, glaring at the old man.
 This had better work.
 She burned the Eleventh Metal.